Healing Arts Residency

 in Brooklyn, New York

 We believe those who hold others deserve to be held, too.
 The LAROTA Healing Arts Residency is a month-long residency and mentorship program for healing arts practitioners devoted to deepening their craft, receiving meaningful support, and sharing their work in community.
-Held in collaboration with Grand Street Healing Project, residents will live locally in Brooklyn for a month and receive access to a dedicated healing space, alongside guided mentorship from the LAROTA community.
+Residents will live locally in Brooklyn for a month (housing included) and receive access to guided mentorship from the LAROTA community.
 This is a container for nourishment, expansion, and embodied service.

 02